wikimedia/eslint-plugin-no-jquery/README.md

 ## 📖 Rules

 Where rules are included in the pre-set profiles `slim` or `deprecated-X.X` it is indicated below.
+Where rules are included with options this is indicated with a `†`.
 * [`no-jquery/no-ajax`](docs/no-ajax.md) `slim`
 * [`no-jquery/no-ajax-events`](docs/no-ajax-events.md) `slim`
 * [`no-jquery/no-and-self`](docs/no-and-self.md) `1.8`